 Can I use the lavatory?
 Yes.
 If you need to use it before the previous patient has left the building, there is enough space in the waiting room to allow for social distancing.
 Please tell us if you have used it as the lavatory, sink and taps are all disinfected after each use.

 Should I wear a mask?
 Yes. spare masks are available if you forget.
 If you have a medical reason that means you are unable to wear a mask then no problem.

 How do I contact you?
 The same as usual.
 Telephone or website booking.
 Telephone calls to the retail store will be diverted to a reception staff member who will handle booking the appointment.

 Does COVID-19 affect the feet?
 Patients recovering from COVID-19 have been reported as having chilblain like lesions on their toes.
 You are not, however, currently recommended to self-isolate if you have a rash on your toes.

 Why do you wear so much PPE?
 Practitioners have to wear PPE anyway - many patients are used to seeing staff in an apron, gloves and a mask.
 In some circumstances, a face visor is needed to give additional protection as well as reducing the risk of infection into the eyes.

 My child (or someone in my household) has been in contact with someone suspected to have COVID-19 should I cancel?
 Yes.
 This is because older and medically vulnerable people attend the clinic.
 If anyone in your household has been in contact with a confirmed OR suspected COVID-19 case, then you are requested to cancel your appointment.
 If you have an urgent need for care, we can arrange an online video appointment or you will be directed to 111.
 You will be treated as a priority when arranging another appointment.

 No changes to any prices for our services due to

-Taylor Organisation Ltd, "Foot Care by DT" ("FC BY DT") & The training hub, community foot clinic are trading styles of taylor organisation ltd
+Taylor Organisation Ltd, "Foot Care by DAVID TAYLOR" ("FC BY DT") are trading styles of taylor organisation ltd.

 Company number 128 730 78 VAT 358 960 550.
 Reg with companies house England & Wales.